upros/acme-integrations/draft-ietf-acme-integrations.md

 # ACME Integration with BRSKI

 BRSKI {{?RFC8995}} is based upon EST {{?RFC7030}} and defines how to autonomically bootstrap PKI trust anchors into devices via means of signed vouchers.
+The signed vouchers are issued by the Manufacturer Authorized Signing Authority (MASA) service as described in BRSKI.

 EST certificate enrollment may then optionally take place after trust has been established.
 BRKSI voucher exchange and trust establishment are based on EST extensions and the certificate enrollment part of BRSKI is fully based on EST. Similar to EST, BRSKI does not define how the EST RA communicates with the CA. Therefore, the mechanisms outlined in the previous section for using ACME as the communications protocol between the EST RA and the CA are equally applicable to BRSKI.

 The following call flow shows how ACME may be integrated into a full BRSKI voucher plus EST enrollment workflow.
 For brevity, it assumes that the EST RA has previously proven ownership of a parent domain and that pledge certificate identifiers are a subdomain of that parent domain.
 The domain ownership exchanges between the RA, ACME and DNS are not shown.
 Similarly, not all BRSKI interactions are shown and only the key protocol flows involving voucher exchange and EST enrollment are shown.